rsb/dotfiles/README.md

 # dotfiles
-My dotfiles for my development env
+My dotfiles for my development env.
+Only for my linux box right now.